orcwg/cra-hub/faq.md

 #### Q: Can a loosely organized group of maintainers be considered to be an _open-source software steward_?

-In [Article 3(14)][], the CRA defines _open-source software steward_ as a "legal person, other than a manufacturer."
-In European regulation, groups of people acting in concert can be considered as a legal person, whether or not they have formalized their relationship by creating a society, trust, foundation, or company.
-So it is possible to that in some cases, a group of open source developers maintaining an open source project together might be considered to be an _open-source software steward_, even if it is only loosely organized together.
+In [Article 3(14)][], the CRA defines _open-source software steward_ as a _legal person_ which whould exempt loosely organized groups of maintainers from the obligations of _open-source software stewards_.
+However, in certain European jurisdictions, groups of people acting in concert have been considered as a _legal person_ in certain cases, even though their relationship wasn't formalized through by creating an organization of any kind.
+So it is possible that in some cases, a loosely organized group of maintainers might be considered to be an _open-source software steward_ and therefore subject to the obligations of _open-source software stewards_ described in [Article 24][].
+It is worth noting that not complying to those obligations doesn't carry penalties as per [Article 64(10)(b)][].

 ## Manufacturers